Sewer56/Sewer56.Patcher.Riders/README.md

    - Update the hashes, to include any more recently released ROMs.

 Build with `<DefineConstants>$(DefineConstants);SRDXSelfContained</DefineConstants>` when publishing to end users.

+## Creating Patches for Original Riders to SRTE [DefineConstants == 'SRTE']

+1. Copy the `Assets` folder from last released patch.
+   - This includes the existing hashes for vanilla ROMs, etc.

+2. Generate Hashes for new Mod ISO.

+   - To do this, run `Sewer56.Patcher.Riders.Cli.exe GenerateHashes`.
+   - Place new `hashes.json` file in `Assets\TE\Hashes\TE ROM`.

+3. Extract and verify your copy of the NTSC-U Version of Sonic Riders.

+   - Must be a good dump, e.g. the one from Vimm's Lair.
+   - Verify your dump using `Sewer56.Patcher.Riders.Cli.exe VerifyHashes`.
+   - Use the hashes in `Assets\TE\Hashes\Original ROM`.

+4. Generate new patch from NTSC-U to SRDX.

+   - Run `Sewer56.Patcher.Riders.Cli.exe GeneratePatch`.
+   - Place patch in `Assets\TE\Patches\Vanilla to TE\Patch`.

 ## Usage on Linux/OSX